Showtimes/FFLettingYouKnow/README.md

 # FFLettingYouKnow

-`FFLettingYouKnow` is a library for those developers who want to support `UIAlertView` for iOS 7 and `UIAlertController` for iOS 8 in the same project.
-This library is an easy-to-use wrapper for those two classes. `FFLettingYouKnow` uses appropriate alert class depending on system version automatically.
+`FFLettingYouKnow` is a library for developers who want to support `UIAlertView` in iOS 7 and `UIAlertController` in iOS 8 without making separate, conditional calls for separate iOS versions; one call, that's all.
+This library is an easy-to-use wrapper for those two classes, abstracting away all such iOS version conditionalization. `FFLettingYouKnow` uses appropriate alert class depending on system version automatically.

 *How to Use*